mtth/git-draft/README.md

 * Change prompt CLI inputs to `[PROMPT] [--] [ARGS]`.
 If `PROMPT` does not contain any spaces or `ARGS` (or `--`) is present, it will be interpreted as a template name.
 Otherwise an inline prompt.
-* Only include files that the bot has written in draft commits.
 * Add `--generate` timeout option.
 * Add a compatibility OpenAI bot version which does not use threads, so that it can be used with tools only.
 Gemini only supports the latter.